-- The requirement of 183 days consecutive residence; and - The May 1 (where a \$50 fee may be charged) or November 30 (hard deadline established in the Utah Code) due dates for the part-year residential exemption. (§ 59-2-103.5)
+- The requirement of 183 days consecutive residence; and - The May 1 (where a \$50 fee may be charged). (§ 59-2-103.5)

 In the rare instance an active duty service member who moved to Utah after 183 days (i.e. who occupies their primary residence for less time than would be allowed for the part-year residential exemption) should still receive the primary residential exemption for the first year.
 Further, they could receive the exemption retroactively (e.g. if they arrived in December of the year being claimed, or if they submit their application in the year after the year the exemption is claimed).